houriazagoura/Credit-risk-analytics/README.md

 Dimension tables (DIM_PRODUCT, DIM_CUSTOMER) are joined to the loan fact table using stable surrogate keys to enrich loan records with descriptive attributes.
 Theoretical cash flow data is linked at the loan level and derived from loan characteristics.

-Data transformations and joins are performed in Azure Databricks using Delta tables across Bronze and Silver layers.
+Data is ingested into the Bronze layer, while transformations and joins are performed in the Silver layer using Delta tables.
 The Gold layer exposes clean, analytics-ready tables designed for direct consumption in Power BI.